 Back pain is a debilitating condition that affects many people and prevents them from enjoying their lives to the fullest.
-If you have back pain and need help managing your condition, triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, can help.
+If you have back pain and need help managing your condition, triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, and Dubuque, Iowa, can help.
 Dr. Mathew is an exceptional pain medicine specialist who provides a range of therapies aimed at reducing your pain, improving mobility, and giving you a better quality of life.
 Call American Rehabilitation Medicine today to schedule an appointment or use the online booking form.

 Back pain is a very common health complaint, and most people experience back pain at least once throughout their life.